adct-the-experimenter/3d-audio-producer/README.md

 4. Add start playback marker by pressing the 'z' key.
 5. Click on "Play" button and wait for timeline to pass the selected timeline frame.

+### Save Time Frames
+1. Click on "Save" button in timeline.
+2. For creating a new file, put .bin at the end of the filename.
+3. For overwriting an existing file, select exiting file.
+4. Click "Select" button.

 ## Feedback